 Duke of Edinburgh's Award

-The school has a well established team of teachers and volunteers who work with the students, training, supervising and assessing them.
-Several of our volunteers are ex-St Bede's students.
+The school has a well-established team of teachers and volunteers who work with the students, training, supervising and assessing them.
+We are also pleased to have both parents and ex-St Bede's students volunteer.
 We are always very happy to hear from parents and carers who have some level of qualification or experience, and who would like to get involved in helping with the award.
-Several parents of students are long-term helpers with the expedition section.
+For more details, please contact the Duke of Edinburgh Coordinator, Miss Jo Bradley: email@example.com